GBerrow/MS2/assets/test/testing.md

 ### 6. Check Validation Errors
 - **Issue**: Logs show "Your king is in check!" but allow moves that don’t resolve the check.
 - **Cause**: `checkGameState` may not enforce moves that address check situations.

+07/11/2024

+More issues cropped up during testing:

+### 7. Incorrect Move validation from AI
+- **Issue**: AI is generating moves that are not validated correctly against the movement rules of the specific piece.

+---

+14/11/2024

+#### **Overview**

+After a brief pause last week due to a personal emergency, I've resumed work on the project with a focus on addressing critical issues and improving code efficiency.
+Below is a summary of the key refactoring efforts undertaken to resolve existing bugs and streamline the codebase:

+### **Refactoring Summary**

+1. **Consolidated Duplicate Functions**
+   Merged several redundant functions to eliminate overlapping code, improving both readability and maintainability.

+2. **Reduced Redundancy in Check Detection Logic**
+   Streamlined check-related functions to ensure a single source of truth for check validation, reducing the chance of errors and inconsistencies.

+3. **Simplified Piece Movement Handling**
+   Removed unnecessary validations within piece movement logic, enhancing performance by allowing the code to execute more efficiently.

+4. **Cleaned Up Conditional Logic**
+   Refined conditional structures to remove redundant checks, making the logic flow more straightforward and reducing computational overhead.

+---

+### **Refactoring Goals**
+This refactor aims to:
+- **Enhance Performance:** By reducing redundant calls and simplifying logic.
+- **Reduce Function Overlap:** Consolidating similar functions to create a single, robust source of truth.
+- **Improve Code Maintainability:** Ensuring the code is easier to read, understand, and extend for future development.

+---